lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 bcf flash --device /dev/ttyUSB0 bigclownlabs/bcf-gateway-usb-dongle:latest
 ```

-To load the firmwate to the core module, the core modul has to be connected to and USB port, then press and keep holding the B button on the Core Module.
+To load the firmwate to the core module, the core module has to be connected to an USB port, then press and keep holding the B button on the Core Module.
 Now press and release the R button and finally release also the B button.
 The core module is ready to the last step:
 ```
 bcf flash --dfu bigclownlabs/bcf-generic-node-battery-mini:latest